Student in cap and gown, from behind

 • CWRU involvement: Varsity Swimming & Diving, CWRU’s Chapter of the Society of Hispanic Professional Engineers co-founder

 Felipe invented a device that shoots a precise amount of plasma—a type of ionized gas—into jet-engine fuel, improving efficiency and lowering emissions.
 What started as a high school science fair project came to life at Case Western Reserve.
 Felipe earned a patent and more than $6.1 million in funding for his startup, FGC Plasma Solutions.
-He now holds a visiting scientist appointment at the MIT Department of Mechanical Engineering.
+In addition to serving as CEO of the company he founded, he holds a visiting scientist appointment at the MIT Department of Mechanical Engineering.
 He’s been named to prestigious lists, including Forbes’ “30 under 30” Energy category and MIT Technology Review’s ranking of “Innovators under 35.”

 CWRU played an integral role in the development of Felipe’s breakthrough idea

-• He used Sears think[box] makerspace and innovation center to construct his initial prototype, with financing help from the think[box] Student Project Fund.
+• He used Sears think[box] makerspace and innovation center and financing from its Student Project Fund to construct his initial prototype.

 • He turned to CWRU’s LaunchNet for startup advice and the university’s Great Lakes Energy Institute for initial seed funds and mentorship.